-On November 13, 2013, the Company entered into a Purchase Agreement with InCoR Holdings Plc. (% CoR+) wholly-owned subsidiary, InCoR Technologies Limited (% CRT+), whereby ICRT agreed to purchase the intellectual property rights to starved acid leaching technology (% ALT+).
+On November 13, 2013, the Company entered into a Purchase Agreement with InCoR Holdings Plc. \$\, wholly-owned subsidiary, InCoR Technologies Limited (% CoR+), whereby InCoR agreed to purchase the intellectual property rights to SALT.

-Pursuant to the Purchase Agreement, ICRT will purchase SALT for a total purchase price of \$2.2 million, comprised of the following:
+Pursuant to the Purchase Agreement, InCoR will purchase SALT for a total purchase price of \$2.2 million, comprised of the following: \$50,000 at closing (received);

-- " \$50,000 at closing (received); - \$50,000 upon delivery of a positive economic scoping study (received); - \$100,000 upon the earlier of the completion of a positive bankable feasibility study and 18 months from the date of the Purchase Agreement (May 13, 2015); and. - \$2,000,000 repayable from 25 percent of the net cash flow from a commercial application of SALT.
+- \$50,000 upon delivery of a positive economic scoping study (received); - % \$100,000 upon the earlier of the completion of a positive bankable feasibility study and 18 months from the date of the Purchase Agreement (received); and, - ^{} \$2,000,000 repayable from 25 percent of the net cash flow from a commercial application of SALT.